 You CAN address your hormone imbalance symptoms naturally.
 I see it every day in my clinic.
 Women are taking back their experience of changing hormones, transforming their relationship to stress, challenging the mainstream thoughts of hormone change and proving to themselves and their fellow ‘Pausers that you don’t have to be knocked about even if you struggle with rather extreme symptoms.

 Over the years, I’ve been drawn into working with clients in their menopause decade because they inspire me.
 Once we work together to reduce the physical symptoms, something much more interesting is unearthed: they see so clearly their potential turn into action and joy and they feel more aligned than ever before.
 They come into their own.

 Ayurveda seems to be a good fit because approaches a woman as a whole person, not a set of symptoms, and can help a woman navigate the decade of change on many different levels, from physical to spiritual.

 So my advice when you get a vibe from your doctor that “It’s just your hormones…”:

 Keep searching until you find someone who is going to take your concerns seriously and has experience helping people through them.
 There ARE natural solutions for the discomfort you are feeling.
 Ayurveda is one of many effective traditional medicines that has great success recalibrating the hormone balance during the menopause decade.
 Ask around, advocate for yourself, get into conversations and don’t hesitate to reach out.
 I’m always happy to have a quick conversation to determine whether we’re a good fit, whether I can help you and otherwise help connect you.

-Learn more about my new program, Menopause By Design and have your best Menopause Decade
+Learn more about my program, Menopause By Design and make sure you’re on track to have your best menopause decade possible.